Wing Chun Kung Fu Class Hampshire

 There is a greater element of spontaneous reaction and unpredictability

 At the Advanced Level a unique Two-Person Training Drill is taught, it is called Kuen Fa (Fist Fighting Method).
+Most Wing Chun schools use Chi Sau to practice all the applications of the system.
+We use Kuen Fa.
 Within Kuen fa all previous moves, applications, shapes and concepts can be expressed.
 Kuen Fa is the gateway to spontaneous, reflex reaction free fighting.
 Also at the advanced level students learn The Wooden Man Form and The (Eight Cut Blades) Butterfly Knives Form.

 The Wing Chun Wooden Man Form